See 30 Gorgeous Cafes by the Sea at Anmok Beach & Gangneung Coffee Street

 Visiting Anmok Beach on a hot summer day in Korea is a no brainer.
 After all, it has gorgeous, turquoise water, creamy, white sand, and all the beachy vibes you could possibly want.

-Don’t limit yourself to just the dog days of summer though.
+Don’t limit yourself to just the dog days of summer in Korea though.
 Because Anmok Beach is also where you’ll find the popular Gangneung Coffee Street.

 This is an entire row of over 30 unique beachfront cafes, complete with perfectly brewed beverages, and incredible sea views.
 It’s equally pleasant to visit in spring, autumn, and, even the depths of winter, so don’t hesitate to visit in any season.